Jonas Resch

 Finding and responsibly disclosing vulnerabilities, contributing to a more secure ecosystem.

-Open-source offensive security tools and utilities built for real-world pentesting workflows.
+Open-source tools and utilities I've built and maintain.

 FlipperZero BadUSB